 These fragments begin destroying the neuronal junction (impulses between two nerve cells (neurons)) before it clumps into plaques going on to disrupt and destroy the nerve cells.

-There are a limited number of drugs that are used to treat the disease however, the drugs used are limited to treating the symptoms of the disease rather than tackling the root of a disease that goes on to cause utter devastation in the life of the sufferer, eventually striping them of any and all dignity as the disease gets worse.
+There are a limited number of drugs that are used to treat the disease, however, the drugs used are limited to treating the symptoms of the disease rather than tackling the root of a disease that goes on to cause utter devastation in the life of the sufferer, eventually stripping them of any and all dignity as the disease gets worse.

 Alzheimer’s The Research

 What Dr. Abhishek Mohan and his research team have shown using mice is a positive step forward they show how the caffeine in coffee helps prevent a build-up of Beta-amyloid by either preventing them from forming or helping the brain to rid itself of them.